 It is the collective responsibility of all members of the ECC community to foster a safe and secure campus environment.
-In an effort to promote this environment and prevent acts of sexual misconduct from occurring.
+To promote this environment and prevent acts of sexual misconduct from occurring.
 ECC engages in ongoing prevention and awareness education programs.
 All members of the ECC community must participate in ongoing campaigns and trainings focused on the prevention of sexual misconduct on campus.